jamalvh/Pantry/README.md

 - A user-friendly UI developed using Kotlin in Android Studio

 # About Us
-We are passionate undergraduate students from the University of Michigan.
-We created Pantry with the goal of minimizing domestic food waste and promoting sustainable cooking practices.
-Our team is passionate about using technology to create practical solutions to real-world problems.
-We believe that by making it easier for people to use the ingredients they have, we can make a positive impact on the environment and save users time and money in the process.
+I am a passionate undergraduate student from the University of Michigan.
+I created Pantry with the goal of minimizing domestic food waste and promoting sustainable cooking practices.
+Pantry leverages technology to create practical solutions to real-world problems.
+I believe that by making it easier for people to use the ingredients they have, I can make a positive impact on the environment and save users time and money in the process.